What is Burial Insurance? Do I need a Plan? What does it cost?

 When shopping for burial insurance, it is important to first compare policies and quotes from more than just one insurer.
 This is because the premium that is charged for this type of coverage can vary a great deal from one insurance company to another.

-Not all burial insurance policies are the same.
+Not all final expense insurance policies are the same.
 There are several things that you should look for when comparing burial insurance plans.
 Just some of the questions that you need to ask include:

 It is also important to check the financial strength rating of the underlying insurance company.
 Insurers are typically rated by industry ratings agencies such as A.M.
 Best, Standard & Poor’s, Moody’s, and Fitch.
 It is important that the insurance company you purchase your coverage through has a good rating, indicating that it will be there when you need it in the future.